-Going beyond Panamax was perceived as a risk in terms of the configuration of shipping networks, additional handling infrastructure as well as draft limitations at ports.
+Going beyond Panamax was perceived as a risk in terms of the configuration of shipping networks, additional handling infrastructure, and draft limitations at ports.
 The APL C10 containership class, with a capacity of 4,500 TEUs, was introduced in 1988 and was the first containership class to exceed the 32.2 m width limit of the Panama Canal.
-By 1996, full-fledged Post Panamax containerships were introduced with capacities reaching 6,600 TEUs.
+By 1996, full-fledged Post-Panamax containerships were introduced, with capacities reaching 6,600 TEUs.
 The first Post-Panamax ship classes were not much longer than the Panamax class, but wider, making them more efficient.
-A ship above the Panamax size requires a substantial amount of cargo to be used profitably along a service loop and by the late 1990s, the rapid growth of global trade made such a ship class a marketable proposition.
+A ship above the Panamax size requires a substantial amount of cargo to be used profitably along a service loop.
+By the late 1990s, the rapid growth of global trade made such a ship class a marketable proposition.

 D. Very Large Containership (VLCS)

 By 2006, the third generation of post-Panamax containerships came online when Maersk shipping line introduced a ship class with a capacity in the range of 11,000 to 14,500 TEUs; the Emma Maersk (E Class).
 They were dubbed Very Large Containerships since they were bigger than the specifications of the expanded Panama Canal.
 This new class was particularly demanding for port infrastructures as their draught exceeded 15 meters and a width of 22 containers across.
 The number of ports capable of handling VLCS is limited, particularly ports in river deltas that can face access channel constraints.